Andronis Arcadia – Refined, family-friendly hotel with an infinity pool, a revitalizing spa, and two top notch restaurants.

 - Ages: Guests of all ages are allowed at the hotel.
 Family amenities include spacious suites and villas, cots, cribs, kids’ menus, babysitting, child-sized bathrobes, swim goggles and water wings, kids’ yoga, kids’ spa treatments, and more.

-- Beach: The closest swimming spot (though it is not a proper beach) is at Ammoudi Bay, the port immediately below Oia, 900 meters (16-minute walk – it’s a steep hill) from Andronis Arcadia.
+- Beach: The closest swimming spot (though it is not a proper beach) is at Ammoudi Bay, the port immediately below Oia, less than a kilometer from Andronis Arcadia.
 This is a popular spot for swimming and cliff diving; though it’s too rocky and small to do much lounging.
 Ammoudi Bay is the main port of Oia, and is served by several spectacular seafood restaurants.
 It’s a steep trek down and back again, but it’s relatively easy to catch a cab at the bottom to bring you back up the hill.
-(Buy a snack at one of the restaurants and the waiter will be happy to call one for you.)
-Katharos Beach is another rocky beach nearby (20-minute walk) with one beach bar.
+(Buy a snack at one of the restaurants and the waiter will be happy to call one.)
+Katharos Beach is another rocky beach nearby with one beach bar.
 It is off the beaten path, so much quieter than Ammoudi Bay but not as beautiful.

 - View: All suites and villas boast a sunset view over the Aegean but not the caldera.
 This is a spectacular sunset spot for unobstructed views of the sun sinking into the sea.